|

 Ease of programming

 EdgeTX offers immense flexibility, however, the learning curve is steep.
-If you haven't used EdgeTX before, please do your research first (the guide provided with the set is not an EdgeTX tutorial!).
+If you haven't used EdgeTX before, then do some research first (the guide provided with the set is not an EdgeTX tutorial!).

 Flash memory